 Is the work scary?

-The environment can feel quite intimidating at first but I think that is more from not knowing what to except.
-It is obviously important to be aware of and prepared for the possibility of aggressive or volatile behaviour working with this client base, but there is no reason to be scared.
+The environment can feel a bit intimidating at first but I think that is more from not knowing what to expect.
+It is obviously important to be aware of and prepared for the possibility of volatile behaviour but there is no reason to be scared.
 We have a great team here and everyone is always looking out for each other.

 Do you need lots of experience?

 It is important to have an understanding of the type of environment that you are getting yourself involved in as an intern working with street homeless clients, but it is more important that you have the right approach to and attitude for the work than actual experience in the field.
 This is a learning role so it is good to have at least a basic understanding to start you off but to still have plenty of space to learn and grow.

 What is the best thing about being an intern?